Network Solutions: Class action and resolution

 On February 25, 2008, law firms Kabateck LLP, (then Kabateck Brown Kellner), and Engstrom, Lipscomb & Lack, filed class-action lawsuits, McElroy v.
-Network Solutions LLC, et. al and James Lee Finseth v.
+Network Solutions LLC, et al. and James Lee Finseth v.
 Network Solutions LLC, against the company for front running, which was settled in favor of the plaintiffs, in 2009.

 Controversies

 Server breach

-In August 2009, Network Solutions notified customers that its servers were breached, and led to the exposure of names, address, and credit card numbers of more than 573,000 people who made purchases on Web sites hosted by the company.
-Susan Wade, a spokesperson for Network Solutions, said, "We really feel terrible about this".
-At the time of this writing, NSI does not know how their servers were compromised.
+In July 2009, Network Solutions notified customers that its servers were breached, which led to the exposure of names, addresses, and credit card numbers of more than 573,000 people who made purchases on websites hosted by the company.
+Hackers inserted malicious code to intercept eCommerce transactions and gather personal and financial information from March 12 to June 8 of that year.

 Malware

-One year later in August 2010, Network Solutions discovered that one of their widgets offered to their domain registration and hosting customers was capable of distributing malware by sites displaying it.
-As many as 5,000,000 of their registered domains may have been affected by the hack.
+One year later in August 2010, Network Solutions discovered that one of its widgets offered to its domain registration and hosting customers was capable of distributing malware by sites displaying it.
+As many as 5,000,000 of its registered domains may have been affected by the hack.
 The affected widget was at least temporarily addressed by Network Solutions, who were able to make changes to the code to prevent it from loading.